karanop001018/Java-Programming/README.md

 # 🚀Java-Programming

 Welcome to my awesome Java repository!
-This project is all about Java programming, and I've sprinkled it with some delightful emojis. 😄
+This project is all about Java programming.

 ## Features